KrishanBhasin/security-advice/index.md

 - Some people record their conversations with their phone, without admitting to it, so assume they are
 - For confidential conversations retire to a private space and ask people to ensure they're not recording -->

+## Messaging

+[WhatsApp](https://www.whatsapp.com/) is the most secure messenger service in wide use.
+A few others are _technically_ more secure but WhatsApp is so pervasive that you probably have it installed on your phone already, and so does the person you want to talk to.

+- Default to having conversations on WhatsApp
+- **Don't write anything down you can't risk leaking**
+  - Leaks happen.
+Screenshots, stolen phones, aggrieved colleagues
+- On computers, use the [WhatsApp Web](https://web.whatsapp.com/) interface
+  - _Always_ log out afterwards, or someone else can use your computer to see your messages

 ## Phone calls
 When making phone calls you have two options: